 When is the best time to submit my project?

 We accept project proposals throughout the year.
-Each studio is responsible for acknowledging receipt of every submission.
-After the initial acknowledgement from the studio, you may be asked for more information.
+Each unit is responsible for acknowledging receipt of every submission.
+After the initial acknowledgement from the unit, you may be asked for more information.
 Following that, within 8 weeks, you will receive a response to your proposal.
 We encourage you to submit your ideas in the early stages of your creative process.
 In the initial meetings, NFB producers will describe how the NFB works and the various ways creators can collaborate with us.

 What are the considerations that influence the NFB’s programming decisions?